ps3mediaserver/ps3mediaserver/BUILD.md

 # Cross-compilation

-By default, `mvn package` builds an installer or distibution file for the platform it is being compiled on e.g. `PMS-setup.exe` on Windows and a tarball on Linux.
+By default, `mvn package` builds an installer or distibution file for the platform it is being compiled on e.g. `PMS-setup-full.exe` on Windows and a tarball on Linux.

 As an optional step, releases for other platforms can be built.

 ## Building the Windows binaries

-The Windows installer (`PMS-setup.exe`) and Windows executable (`PMS.exe`) can be built on non-Windows platforms.
+The Windows installers (`PMS-setup-full.exe`, `PMS-setup-full-x64.exe` and `PMS-setup-without-jre.exe`) and Windows executable
+(`PMS.exe`) can be built on non-Windows platforms.

 First of all, you'll need to have the `makensis` binary installed.
 On Debian/Ubuntu,